malagebidi/Focus-Filter/README.md

 > This filter utilizes advanced AdGuard scriptlets and extended CSS.
 It is best used with the AdGuard browser extension.

 ## ⚙️ How to Use
-Copy the raw link of the rule file and add it to AdGuard.

 1. Open AdGuard Settings.
 2. Go to Filters -> Custom.
 3. Click Add custom filter.